honey can cure constipation

 – Exercise.
 If you don’t move much, neither is your digestive tract.

 – Clear energetic background.
 Though it may sound mystically and loony, I believe our physical bodies work on an energetic platform, just like an admin dashboard is to a site.
 And that 80% of our body’ s functionality is given by this energetic/spiritual “body”.
-I think everybody knows about it, but never remember to heal this one first, as it is the power source for the physical one.
+I think everybody knows about it, but never forget to heal this one first, as it is the power source for the physical one.
 At this point I follow a Russian therapist, Lazarev (see Diagnostics of karma: The First Book.
-The Field System of Self-regulation), who says we first have to solve our karmic issues from this life, past lives and energy coming from people around us and then our body can be healed.
+The Field System of Self-regulation), who says we first have to solve our karmic issues from this life, past lives and energy coming from people around us, and then our body can be healed.
 A child is like an extension of his mother, so if you want to heal a child, first heal the mother.

 Now, I will connect constipation with 2 things: